Self-Care for Moms: Family is Important, But Don’t Forget Yourself

 A 30 to 45 minutes nap during the daytime can also energize you for the rest of the day.

-Being a working mom entails not only parental and house skills but also excellent time management skills, since your time and energy are to be divided between family, work, and yourself.
+Being a working mom entails parental and house skills and excellent time management skills since your time and energy are divided between family, work, and yourself.
 Once you achieve the right kind of balance, it will all go well.
 Just remember that no matter how hectic your schedule might get, you still have to dedicate a generous amount of time to yourself.
 Always make time for self-care.